Slices of hermitian K-theory and Milnor's conjecture on quadratic forms: Differentials

 \subsection{Mod-2 algebraic $K$-theory}

 Theorem \ref{thm:slices-k} and Lemma \ref{lemma:slices-mod2} show there is an isomorphism

 Hence the differential

 corresponds to a bidegree $(3,1)$ element in the mod-2 motivic Steenrod algebra.
 By Bott periodicity it is independent of $q$.
-Next we resolve the mod-2 version of a question stated in \cite[Remark 3.12]{Voevodsky:seattle}. \begin{lemma} If $F$ is a perfect field with $\Char(F)\neq 2$ the differential
+Next we resolve the mod-2 version of a question stated in \cite[Remark 3.12]{Voevodsky:seattle}. \begin{lemma} If $\Char(F)\neq 2$ the differential